Yuma Yamazaki

 Yuma Yamazaki (山崎 悠麻, Yamazaki Yuki) is a Japanese para-badminton player who competes in international elite competitions.
-She won a gold medal in Women's doubles WH1–WH2, and a bronze medal in Women's singles WH2, at the 2020 Summer Paralympics.
+She competed at the 2020 Summer Paralympics and won a gold medal in women's doubles WH1–WH2, and a bronze medal in women's singles WH2 events.

 Life

 Yamazaki sustained a spinal cord injury when she was involved in a traffic accident at age 16.